Peaches, Using and Storing Garden Fruit

-You can substitute them for any other fruit in any of your favorite recipes.
+You can substitute fresh peaches for any other fruit in any of your favorite recipes.
 They make great bread, smoothies, pies, ice creams, whatever you love to eat.

 Any way you preserve them, they will not taste better than when you started.
 Make sure you get delicious fruit to begin with.
 Our favorite is Red Haven.
 At our peach barn, Livesay’s Peach Barn in Porter, Oklahoma, they sell the most delicious Red Havens you can imagine.

 Don’t use those yucky Styrofoam tasting grocery store peaches.
 Make sure you get a quality peach to begin with.
 If you are within 500 miles of Porter, it’s worth the drive to get them from Livesay’s.

 Livesay’s also has their own cookbook with a ton of ways to use peaches.
 Check it out if you go to the barn to get your peaches.

 How to store a peach

 When fresh peaches come straight from the tree or fruit stand, they are usually not soft yet.
 They will smell great, be a beautiful color, but not yet be perfect for eating.
 The best way to store a fresh peach is to leave it on the counter for a few days until it has a slight give when pressed.

 Don’t squeeze it too hard or you’ll bruise it.
 Once they have that give, they are ready to start eating.
 Gobble up as many of those delicious globes of goodness as you can!
 Leave them on the counter for a few days more and then once the fresh peaches have been soft for a few days, go ahead and put them in the crisper drawer of your refrigerator.
 If you want to store a peach longer, freeze them.